Unscheduled Items

 Custom Actions and Behaviors for Unscheduled Items

-• We've updated the tooltip function to make tooltips look better in the unscheduled list.
-If you added tooltips to your DayBack before Unscheduled was released (April 4th 2023), you may want to use the new syntax that includes "edit: event" published here: tooltips.
+- Tooltips have been updated to look better in the unscheduled list.
+If you added tooltips to your DayBack before April 4th, 2023, consider using the new syntax that includes the

-• In FileMaker, choosing to sort unscheduled events by creation date (not start date) will work, but DayBack will first sort these by FileMaker tablegit and then by creation date.
+objects.
+Details are available here. - In FileMaker, sorting unscheduled events by creation date (not start date) will work, but DayBack will first sort these by FileMaker table and then by creation date.